causalNLP/causal-agent/docs/source/theory/causal_inference_basics.rst

 * This motivation affects both college attendance and later outcomes
 * Simple comparison would overestimate the effect of college

-**How CAIS Handles This**: The agent detects selection bias patterns and chooses methods like instrumental variables or regression discontinuity that address this issue.
+**How Causal Agent Handles This**: The agent detects selection bias patterns and chooses methods like instrumental variables or regression discontinuity that address this issue.

 Treatment Assignment Mechanisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~